YvonneChen22/final_project/regression-analysis.md

 | freedom_to_make_life_choices | -0.9335115 | 1.0718734 | -0.8709158 | 0.3894160 |
 | perception_of_corruption     | -0.6520931 | 0.6148682 | -1.0605413 | 0.2957725 |
 | generosity                   |  0.0954657 | 0.4326026 |  0.2206775 | 0.8265568 |

+From 2015 to 2019, in Southeastern Asian countries, only variable “gdp per capita” exhibited relatively high coefficient (1.6457687) with significant p-value (0.0000165) indicating that “gdp per capita” had substantial impact on happiness scrore.
+Despite “gdp per capita”, none of other variables exhibited significant p-values indicating that we did not have sufficient evidence to show their impact on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Southern Asia